 Still Can’t Afford Mortgage Payments?

-The coronavirus will end and many people will get back to work, but some will still struggle to make mortgage payments.
+The coronavirus will end and many people will get back to work, but some will find they still can’t afford mortgage payments.
 If you end up in this situation, there are resources that can help.

 The US Department of Housing and Urban Development has approved counseling agencies across the United States.
 These counselors have been active since before virus mortgage forbearance was in place, and they’ll likely be active long after.
 If you expect long-term difficulty with your mortgage, consider looking for a counselor in your area.

 There are private programs that can help as well.
-EasyKnock, for example, has a sale-leaseback program known as Sell and Stay that lets homeowners sell their properties and remain in place as tenants.
+EasyKnock, for example, has a sale-leaseback program known as Sell & Stay that lets homeowners sell their properties and remain in place as renters.

-With Sell and Stay, you can rent your property as long as you’d like, provided you continue to pay an agreed-upon rent.
+With Sell & Stay, you can rent your property back after selling it to EasyKnock.
+You just continue to pay an agreed-upon monthly rent.
 When you’re ready, you can repurchase your home or move.
 Meanwhile, you can check things like mortgage payments and property tax off your worry list.